jaleksynas/FastlaneAtScaleExamples/README.md

 # FastlaneAtScaleExamples
-A series of examples to accompany the blog
+A series of examples to accompany the blog.

+# NOTICE:
+Although syntactically correct, many of these files cannot run without further configuration